 You can’t really quit media consumption, as it is everywhere.
 But you can control how much time you spend on it.
 And you can control what you’re consuming.

 Being more intentional with the kind of content you consume is so important to have a healthy relationship with social media.
-Otherwise, social media can lead you to make unhealthy comparisons.
+Otherwise, social media will have you making unhealthy comparisons.

 It is also so important to follow people who have a similar body type as you, if that’s something you struggle with.
 Similarly, if you feel like all the news is affecting your mental health, it is always good to take a break from that news and consume more feel good content.